 Ford Thunderbird 1964-1965-1966

 In contrast to the rounded, rocket-ship styling of previous models, the fourth generation Thunderbird had square, chiseled features with a longer hood and redesigned deck lid.
-A restyled grille and bumper set off the front of the car, with left and right turn signal indicators sitting atop the front fenders.
+A new grille and bumper set off the front of the car, with left and right turn signal indicators sitting atop the front fenders.
 The tail panel housed large rectangular taillamps.
-Underneath the new sheetmetal, the drivetrain remained the same.
+Underneath the new sheetmetal, the drivetrain remained the same as the 1963 models.

 Both the convertible and coupe models continued for 1964, including the vinyl roof-clad Landau.
 Although the Thunderbird Sports Roadster was gone, the fiberglass tonneau cover and wire wheels were still available as dealer-installed options.
 Very few were sold.
 The interior of the 1964 T-bird was one of the nicest of the day, with an array of technically sophisticated controls and gauges flanking the dash panel.
 Thinner, form-fitting front seats, and contoured rear seats with a fold-down armrest added both comfort and style.
 A total of 92,465 T-birds were sold, up nearly 50% from last year.